SoftwAIre/charity_recommender/README.md

 The graph is positively skewed past $1,000,000.

 ### Measuring Donor Enthusiasm for Projects
-In this section I show donation amount from donors on a logarithmic scale.
+Donation amount is shown on a logarithmic scale.
 See graph below:

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/log%20donation.png)
 In the future I will need to substitute the logarithmic values for dollar values.